bigskysoftware/hypermedia-systems-book/CH01_HypermediaAReintroduction.typ

 Greek prefix "ὑπερ-" which means "beyond" or "over", indicating that hypermedia _goes beyond_ normal, passively consumed media like magazines and newspapers.

-Hyperlinks are a canonical example of what is called a _#index[hypermedia control]_:
+Hyperlinks are a canonical example of what is called a _#indexed[hypermedia control]_:

 / Hypermedia Control: #[
     A #indexed[hypermedia control] is an element in a hypermedia that describes (or